-- (a) Describe the process by which the Board determines the compensation for the issuer's directors and officers. - (b) Disclose whether or not the Board has a compensation committee composed entirely of independent directors.
-If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation. - (c) If the Board has a compensation committee, describe the responsibilities, powers and
+(a) Describe the process by which the Board determines the compensation for the issuer's directors and officers.
+See section under the heading "Analysis of executive compensation" of the Proxy Circular.

+- (b) Disclose whether or not the Board has a compensation committee composed entirely of independent directors.
+If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation. - (c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.